An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Beams on a Rail

 \section{Beams on a Rail}

 Suppose now that the resonators are held at $z=0$ to a rail parallel to the surface of the half-space, which allows the base of the beam to move freely but changes the bending angle of the beam depending on the gradient of the surface.
 This allows the beam to impart a bending moment on the half-space but no horizontal forcing.
 There is therefore no need to conserve displacements and the horizontal stress must vanish.
-The reader is reminded that, as discussed in \S\ref{section:Statement of the problem}\ref{para:no-compression} on p.\pageref{para:no-compression}, we consider the influence of the resonators under pure bending only.
+The reader is reminded that, as discussed in \S\ref{para:no-compression} on p.\pageref{para:no-compression}, we consider the influence of the resonators under pure bending only.
 However, in contrast to the case of simple support beams considered in \S\ref{section:Simply Supported Beams}, the resonators exert a vertical force on the half-space through rotations in the beams.
 These rotations can be linked to the gradient of the vertical displacement through the kinematic continuity conditions imposed at the junction points.
 Whilst this junction condition may initially appear somewhat counter-intuitive, it can be understood in terms of so-called \emph{gyroscopic hinges}~\cite{nieves2018vibrations}.

 To construct the junction conditions for the base of the beam, we must first determine the bending moment $M$ in the elastic half-space caused by the flexural deformation of the beam.
-For each beam the bending moment is
+For a beam with cross-sectional area $A$ the bending moment is

 If the cross-sectional area of the beam is small then the stress can be approximated by the expansion